-Top 5 Mistakes When Cooking with Cannabis
+The Best Cannabutter Recipe Plus, Top 5 Mistakes to Avoid When Cooking with Cannabis

 As marijuana laws continue to evolve across the U.S., cooking with cannabis is becoming an increasingly popular activity among medical marijuana patients and recreational users alike.
 It allows for a simple and potent marijuana delivery system without a single puff of smoke.

-If you’re new to the unique complexities of culinary cannabis, you’ll want to avoid some of the common cooking mistakes—lest you waste perfectly good flower on an unintended kitchen disaster.
+Before you start cooking with cannabis, you’ll want to avoid some of the common cooking mistakes—lest you waste perfectly good flower on an unintended kitchen disaster.

 1. Not Decarboxylating the Cannabis